scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 '''

 The OSGeo-Live is formally a project of the Open Source Geospatial Foundation (OSGeo), an international body modeled on the Apache Foundation [3].
-The OSGeo-Live began roughly eight years ago with a smaller open project based in Australia, and committed itself to the larger OSGeo Foundation structure in its second year.
+Eight years ago, there existed several very large and growing open-source geospatial projects, whose founders and developers decided would benefit from a common legal and technical infrastructure.
+Those projects included GRASS, Mapserver, GDAL and QGis.
+At the same time. the OSGeo-Live began with a smaller open project based in Australia that sought to build an easy to try and use software environment for these and other spatial data applications.
+After some discussion and planning conducted between a handful of intrepid principals across the globe on the Internet, the nascent project committed itself to the larger OSGeo Foundation structure in its second year.
 More than fifty (50) open-source projects now actively maintain and improve their own install scripts, examples and documentation.
 After long years of "tepid" progress and iteration, a combination of techincal stability, tools sets, community awareness and reproducible steps to contribute, provided the basis for substantial growth.

-The origins of the OSGeo-Live are strongly connected to the formation of OSGeo itself; from the OSGeo.org [2] website:
-'''
-OSGeo was created to support the collaborative development of open source geospatial software, and promote its widespread use.
-'''

-Ten years ago, there existed several very large, sustained and growing open-source geospatial projects, whose founders and developers decided would benefit from a common legal and technical infrastructure.
-Those projects incuded GRASS, Mapserver

-The project is now stable, easily incorporates advances in components, and widely adopted.
+The OSGeo-Live is now very stable, easily incorporates advances in components, and widely adopted.
 Let's look at each of these building blocks briefly:

 Technical Stability
 An original goal of the OSGeo-Live was to operate well on minimal hardware with broad support for common peripherals, and a license structure compatible with project goals.
 The XUbuntu version of Ubuntu Linux was chosen as a foundation, and it was been very successful.
 To this day, almost all applications would operate easily in very modest RAM and disk space (with the notable exception of Java-based software which requires substantially more RAM).